Skip to content

 Let's define the various roles of your application and give each role appropriate permissions.

-To do so, create application roles with the following details:
+To do so, create roles and associate to the application with the following details:

 • Reporter - Assign create:isses and view:issues permissions.